 The course is taught by a mixture of tutorials and classes.
 Tutorials will normally consist in one-to-one discussion with a tutor of your written work.
 The general paper on Jewish history and institutions is taught entirely by a series of weekly tutorials (usually eight) in this manner.
 The classes provide instruction in the translation and interpretation of most but not necessarily all of the set texts which you are required to study for your specialised papers.
 General questions about these texts are discussed in tutorials.

+Teaching for the general paper and the specialised papers which you will have chosen, is carried out in the first two terms of the course.
+The third term is set aside for revision, although this may sometimes include further tutorials for consolidation.
 Numbers of students on the course are very small (1–2 per year) and so teaching is tailored according to the needs and interests of individual students.
 Classes are sometimes shared with those on other similar courses, and there are also seminars covering wider subject areas that students on this course are encouraged to attend.

-Oriental studies graduates have found employment in many diverse fields including business, finance law, civil service, journalism, government and industry.
+Asian and Middle Eastern studies graduates have found employment in many diverse fields including business, finance law, civil service, journalism, government and industry.

-Many graduates have also undertaken further research into subjects linked with Oriental studies and have pursued successful careers in the academic world, education and in museums.
+Many graduates have also undertaken further research into subjects linked with Asian and Middle Eastern studies and have pursued successful careers in the academic world, education and in museums.